 What is a Developer Impact Fee?
-School districts (and other government entities) are permitted to levy fees on builders of new homes within their jurisdictional boundaries.
-School districts are authorized to levy developer impact fees (Level 1, Level 2, or Level 3 fees) on new residential and commercial/industrial construction.
-The State Allocation Board sets forth the amount of Level 1 developer impact fees every two years.
-Level 2 or Level 3 fees are analyzed and justified on an annual basis.
-Since it is a non-union district.
-Eureka Union SD splits its Level 1 developer impact fees with the local high school district that its students will attend.
-A district wishing to charge a developer impact fee is required to prepare a report justifying the fees, and then the amount of the fee must be approved by the local school board.
-The purpose of developer impact fees is to assist in funding facilities required to accommodate new students in a district.
-Developer impact fees played a critical role in the boom of the late 1980s and 1990s that allowed the District to construct Oakhills, Ridgeview, Excelsion, Maidu and Olympus schools.
-Negotiated fees during that time led to the developers paying for one-half of the cost of the construction of those schools.
-The District has continually justified its levy and collection of developer impact fees at the highest level authorized by State law for new construction and commercial/industrial construction within the boundaries of the District.
-The District has expended developer impact fees to assist in accommodating growth from new construction, whether residential or commercial/industrial, and is currently assessing how such fees will be expended for its future projects contained within the FMP.
+School districts (and other government entities) are permitted to assess a developer impact fee on builders of new homes within the boundaries of a district.
+There is a cap on the amount that can be charged and non-unified districts, such as Eureka Union SD, must split developer impact fees with the high school district that its students will attend.
+A district wishing to charge a developer impact fee is required to prepare an annual report justifying the fees, and then the amount of the fee must be approved by the local school board each year.
+The purpose of developer impact fees is to pay for facilities required to house new students in a district, ie. a district with a growing student enrollment needs new facilities to house these new students.
+Developer impact fees played a critical role in the boom of the late 1980s and 1990s that allowed the District to construct Oakhills, Ridgeview, Excelsior, Maidu and Olympus schools.
+Negotiated fees during that time led to the developers paying for one-half of the cost of the construction 12 of those schools.